tidy-finance/website/docs/42_factor_selection_with_machine_learning.md

 ```

 Our data contains 22 columns of regressors with the 13 macro variables and 8 factor returns for each month.
-The figure below provides summary statistics for the 10 monthly industry excess returns in percent.
+The figure below provides summary statistics for the 10 monthly industry excess returns in percent.\index{Graph!Box plot}

 ```r